 CLODAGH TROELSTRA HEFFERNAN

-Clodagh Troelstra Heffernan is a working-class scholar from County Wicklow.
+Clodagh Troelstra Heffernan is a working-class scholar and an awardee of the Irish Research Council Postgraduate Scholarship.
 She completed a BA in English and History at Maynooth University in 2018.
 Following this, Clodagh spent two years working in precarious low-paid jobs and reading contemporary Irish literature in her spare time.
 This led her to University College Cork, where she achieved a First Class Honours MA in Irish Writing and Film in 2021.
 Upon completion of her MA, Clodagh began her PhD at UCC under the title Protest Writing and Dissent Culture in Contemporary Working-Class Ireland: Poetics of Defiance, supervised by Dr Heather Laird and Dr Adam Hanna.
 Her PhD combines Gramscian Marxism with working-class autoethnographic reflections to illuminate the subversive aesthetic and conceptual qualities of the work of Irish writers who self-identify as working class.
 Clodagh’s work focuses on working-class Irish poetry, hip hop, crime fiction, and unpublished community writing from the neoliberal period in Ireland (1980 – present), examining the representation of working-class interactions with state forces such as the systems of social welfare, policing, education, and public arts funding bodies.
 Her research interests include working-class studies, the intersections between literary form and content, Irish social policy, genre fiction, traditional and alternative poetic forms, hip hop studies, Marxism, and cultural theories.

 Dylan Phelan is a PhD researcher in the school of English at UCC, supervised by Prof. Graham Allen and Dr. Miranda Corcoran.
 Dylan received an honours bachelor degree in English from the Waterford Institute of Technology in 2019.
 He received a Master’s degree in Modrnities: Literature, Theory and Culture from the Romantics to the Present from UCC in 2020.
 His MA thesis, “It’s a Shame She Won’t Live”: Posthuman Othering in Contemporary SF, examines the filmic portrayal of the posthuman subject in contemporary science fiction.
 Dylan’s PhD thesis, The Posthuman Other and Capitalist Co-option, examines the influence of capitalist co-option on the problematic portrayal of the posthuman subject in science fiction.
 This thesis uses the posthuman theory of Donna Haraway and Rosi Braidotti to define the theoretical implications and radical liminality of the posthuman subject.
 Additionally, Dylan’s research takes a schizo-analytic approach to literary analysis, drawing from Gilles Deleuze and Félix Guattari to better account for the radical potential of the posthuman subject.
 Additionally, his research uses a post-Marxist lens in order to account for the influence of capitalist co-option in the posthuman’s filmic treatment.
 This approach relies on the critical theory of Theodor Adorno and Max Horkheimer.